DusBaja/ivs_path_generation/README.md

 ```

 with $L \in \{1, 2, 3, 5, 10\}$.
-Here, \(t\) denotes chronological market time, whereas \(s\) is the artificial Flow-Matching interpolation time used to generate each latent transition.
+Here, $t$ denotes chronological market time, whereas $s$ is the artificial Flow-Matching interpolation time used to generate each latent transition.

 ---